isomoye/EEGR471/README.md

 <h2> Class Material </h2>

+### Instructions.

+## To begin:

+Create a Ubuntu VM with at least 60GB of disk memory and 4GB or Ram

-To begin, make sure you have git installed on your machine/VM.
+make sure you have git installed on your machine/VM.

 open terminal and navigate to a directory you would like to work form.